Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Results

 \subsection{UDG Existence}

 Our analysis covers $12$ selected images, with seven lacking previously confirmed GC-rich UDGs and five containing them.
-Other images, both with and without GC-rich UDGs, were excluded due to having too few GCs ($\leq 20$), and we opted for cases that are interesting and likely to be challenging.
-The selection of images with known GC-rich UDGs is explained later in Section \ref{subsec:performance compare}, where we compare model performance.
+Other images, both with and without GC-rich UDGs, were excluded due to having too few GCs ($\leq 20$).
+We opted for cases that are interesting and likely to be challenging.
+The selection of images with known GC-rich UDGs is explained later in \cref{subsec:performance compare}, where we compare model performance.

-Figure \ref{fig:no_UDG_prob} shows $p_0^{pos}$ obtained by fitting all four of our models to the aforementioned images and applying the procedures described in Section \ref{subsec: udg_existence}. $p_0^{pri}$ is shown as the orange horizontal line.
-For five images without previously confirmed GC-rich UDGs, all four of our models provide strong evidence that they do not have UDGs while for images that do contain known GC-rich UDGs, our models made the correct identification.
-The only exception is V15-ACS under the magnitude-marked model, where $p_0^{pos} > p_0^{pri}$.
-The explanation is that the UDG in this image has rather faint GCs, thus the model assigned a higher probability to this image as having no UDG.
-However, the difference between $p_0^{pos}$ and $p_0^{pri}$ is so small that it warrants a visual check of $\mathbf{X}_c\mid \mathbf{D}$.
-The visual result suggests that the known UDG in this image is still being picked up with very strong signal (see Supplementary Material for figures).
+\cref{fig:no_UDG_prob} shows $p_0^{pos}$ obtained by fitting all four of our models to the aforementioned images and applying the procedures described in \cref{subsec: udg_existence}. $p_0^{pri}$ is shown as the orange horizontal line.
+For five images without previously confirmed GC-rich UDGs, all four of our models provide strong evidence that they do not have UDGs.
+For images that do contain known GC-rich UDGs, our models made the correct identification with $p_0^{pos} \gtrsim p_0^{pri}$.
+The only exception is V15-ACS under the magnitude-marked model, where $p_0^{pos} < p_0^{pri}$.
+This exception is explained by the rather faint GCs in the UDG in this image --- the model assigned a higher probability of it having no UDG.
+However, the difference between $p_0^{pos}$ and $p_0^{pri}$ is rather small and it warrants a visual check of $\mathbf{X}_c\mid \mathbf{D}$.
+The visual result suggests that the known UDG is still detected with a very strong signal (see Section 9 of the Supplementary Material for figures).

-Interestingly, Figure \ref{fig:no_UDG_prob} shows that the color-marked models suggest there are two images, V12-ACS and V14-ACS, with no previously confirmed GC-rich UDGs, that seem to in fact contain GC-rich UDGs.
-We now further investigate this in the next section.
+Interestingly, in \cref{fig:no_UDG_prob}, the color-marked models suggest there are two images, V12-ACS and V14-ACS, that seem to contain GC-rich UDGs not previously found.
+We investigate this in the next section.